Dasacav3/magenta-sky/README.md

 Magenta Sky Online Store
 </h1>

-## Acerca de Magenta Sky Store
+## About Magenta Sky Store

-Magenta Sky Store es el prototipo de tienda online creado a partir de la necesidad de poder administrar la venta de productos de la empresa Magenta Sky.
+Magenta Sky Store is the online store prototype created from the need to be able to manage the sale of Magenta Sky company products.

-## Tecnologias usadas
+## Used technology

 - Laravel v8^
 - UI v3^